chgallegos/chatbot/README.md

-# chatbot
+# Support Agent
-This is an experimental repo for a chatbot development
+A simple GPT-powered customer support chatbot using Flask and LangChain.